BitcoinDesign/Guide/guide/case-studies/introduction.md

 **[Multisig wallet]({{ '/guide/case-studies/multisig-wallet/' | relative_url }})**

-Shows the user flow of setting up a 2-of-3 multsig wallet in a mobile application.
+An example user flow for setting up a 2-of-3 multsig wallet in a mobile application.

 ---